stolksdorf/Parallax/README.md

 	//Create a parallax instance from our container div var imageCarousel = $(example).parallax();

-	//Eveyr two seconds, grab the next page, and bring it in from the right setInterval(function(){
+	//Every two seconds, grab the next page, and bring it in from the right setInterval(function(){
 		imageCarousel.next().right();
-		console.log('runninng');
 	},2000);

 ### Keyboard Navigation

 Time for something a bit trickier.
-When the view port is selected, the right and left arrow keys will move between the images.
-The up arrow will flip to the first image, and the down arrow will flip to the last page shown.
+For this example we'll play around with ordering, keyboard events, and callbacks.
+When the view port is selected, the right and left arrow keys will move between the pages.
+The up arrow will flip to the first page, the down arrow will flip to the last page shown, and if we click on the ViewPort, we'll flip to Admiral Ackbar with an alert when it's done.

-The viewport comes built in with keyboard events, so it's easy to listen to them.

 	var trickyExample = $(example).parallax({
 		animation_time : 400,
+		//The viewport comes built in with keyboard events,
-		enable_arrow_events : true
+		// so it's easy to listen to them. enable_arrow_events : true
 	});